alexmorosmarco/gst-project/README.md

 **`cat .gitmodules`**
 *(must be executed on main project path)*

-The command *"git submodule add"* creates a new file called *".gitmodules"* which contains the information of the submodules (local and remote paths and names).
+The command `git submodule add` creates a new file called *".gitmodules"* which contains the information of the submodules (local and remote paths and names).
 Yo can have a look at it to see that information.

 **`git submodule status`**
 *(must be executed on main project path)*